Bangalore’s #1 Fertility Centre

 Sometimes it can be difficult for the sperm to find its way to an egg.
 We use Intrauterine Insemination (IUI) to help the sperm get to the egg (oocyte).

-Normally, sperm is released into the vagina when a couple has intercourse.
-Then the sperm have to swim through a tiny hole in the cervix.
-The sperm continues through the cervical canal and into the uterus.
+Normally, sperms are released into the vagina when a couple has intercourse.
+Then the sperms have to swim through a tiny hole in the cervix.
+Only some sperms continue through the cervical canal and into the uterus.
 In some cases, help is needed to get the sperm into the uterine cavity.
 This may be due to:

 - Low sperm count